Missile launch control center

 A launch control center (LCC), in the United States, is the main control facility for intercontinental ballistic missiles (ICBMs).
 A launch control center monitors and controls missile launch facilities.
 From a launch control center, the missile combat crew can monitor the complex, launch the missile, or relax in the living quarters (depending on the ICBM system).
 The LCC is designed to provide maximum protection for the missile combat crew and equipment vital to missile launch.
-Missile silos are common across the midwestern United States, and over 450 missiles remain in US Air Force (USAF) service.
+Missile silos are common across the western United States, and over 450 missiles remain in US Air Force (USAF) service.

-Due to modern conventional weapons, missile launch control centers are becoming rarer in the US, and it is expected that the number of missiles will stay at 450 Minuteman III.
+Due to modern conventional weapons, missile launch control centers are becoming rarer in the US, and it is expected that the number of missiles will stay at 400 Minuteman III.

 General information

 All LCCs are dependent on a missile support base (MSB) for logistics support.
 For example, Minot AFB is the MSB for the 91st Missile Wing.

 Three types of Minuteman LCCs exist: